wigging/swift-macos/content/swiftui/linechart.md

 }
 ```

-For this example, the line chart data is an array of tuple values and circle symbols represent each data point on the line.
+For this example, the chart data is provided has an array of tuple values.
+Circle symbols are represent each data point on the line mark.

 <img src="../images/linechart3.png" style="max-width:400px;" alt="line chart">